apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 ---
-title: Scrape website from multiple Actor runs
+title: Scrape website in parallel with multiple Actor runs
 description: Learn how to run multiple instances of an Actor to scrape a website faster.
 This tutorial will guide you through the process of setting up your scraper.
 sidebar_position: 15.10
 slug: /node-js/multiple-runs-scrape